KevinVanNieuwenhuizen/KHUX/README.md

 # KHUX-
-Tools that provide damage/defense calculations for the mobile game KHUX
+Tools that provide damage/defense calculations for the mobile game KHUX (WIP)